 - scientists, scholars, modellers, experimentalists, teachers & students

-Comprising a two-day Scientific Conference and pre-post conference events, the Blending & Simulation Forum (BSF2019) brings together thought/research leaders, students, industrial practitioners and equipment/services providers.
+Comprising a two-day Scientific Conference and pre-post conference events, the Blending & Simulation Forum (BSF2019-EU) brings together thought/research leaders, students, industrial practitioners and equipment/services providers.

 Monday workshop (optional)